25% Stronger, 100% Biobased Fiber Board

 Most conventionally manufactured particle board contains a formaldehyde-based binder system which releases toxic formaldehyde into living spaces.
-Exposure to formaldehyde causes respiratory disorders, neurological disorders, cancer, and reproductive issues.
-The UMaine cellulose nanofiber adhesive system is a non-toxic alternative to formaldehyde based adhesives.
+Exposure to formaldehyde is known to cause respiratory disorders, neurological disorders, cancer, and reproductive issues.

 Tech Ref.: 2013-13